Russian involvement in the Persian Constitutional Revolution: Gomishan Campaign

 Mohammad Ali Shah divided his forces into three groups: he sent one group to Shahroud under the command of Ali Khan Arshad al-Dawla, who advanced to Varamin only to be defeated by government troops with Arshad al-Dawla himself being shot.
 Another group went by the sea and its commanders were Mirza Mohammad Khan Amir Makram Larijani and Askar Khan Azam-ol-Molk who were defeated by Yeprem Khan and his Dashnaks.
 The middle army, in which Mohammad Ali Mirza himself participated, went to Astarabad via Mazandaran.
 Apart from Habibullah Khan Sartip, among the officials who were in this army are Amir Moayed Savadkuhi, Morad Khan Savadkuhi, Habibullah Khan Shoja Al-Molk Surtiji, Habibullah Khan Salar Azam Do Mehri and several others.
 In the meantime, Sardar Rafie Yanehsari, realizing the danger of Ali Shah, marched towards them with his army.
 The two armies fought in Savadkuh, and the crisis ended with the defeat of Ali Shah and his return to Russia.
 Sardar Rafi later fought with the Russian army many times during the Persian Campaign.

 Aftermath

 The defeat of Mohammad Ali Shah meant that the position of the authoritarians in Iran had weakened and it was no longer possible to return to that government before the Constitutional Revolution.
 Shortly afterwards, the Russian army stopped advancing and retreated to Tabriz.
 The Russians tried to maintain their influence in the Qajar bureaucracy.
 Many princes and politicians took bribes to support Russia's goals in Iran.
 On the other hand, this worried the Ottoman Empire, which now sought more influence in Iran because it sought refuge with the constitutionalists during the Constitutional Revolution.
+By 1913, the country was almost completely calm due to the presence of Russian troops.
+In general, the Russians were able to defeat the opposing groups militarily and ensure relative calm in the region for the functioning of trade routes, which the Tsarist government was in need of.
 The conflict between the Russian Empire and the Ottoman Empire over Iran led to the invasion of Iran in 1915 and the beginning of the Persian campaign during the First World War.